Last Updated: December 15, 2021

 The density bonus under incentive zoning might be awarded if a developer provides affordable housing, granny flats or other accessory dwelling units, additional open space, public art, street lighting, contribution to a fund for a new bridge or school, or some other desirable public amenity.
 This tool also could be used to promote mixed use development, work-at-home units, or a transit connector.

-You could try to protect agricultural land through density bonuses, although here some sharp planning student might observe that another technique called transfer of development rights might be more appropriate.
-Orlando even considered using reduction of impact fees and administrative review times as incentives to produce mixed use, new urbanist types of developments.
+You also could try to protect agricultural land through density bonuses, although here some sharp planning student might observe that another technique called transfer of development rights might be more appropriate.
+Orlando even considered using reduction of impact fees and administrative review times as incentives to produce mixed use developments reflecting new urbanist principles.

 First and foremost, the incentive must be structured so that it will be effective.
 It will do no good until a developer steps forward to take advantage of it.
-Yes, builders want greater density and sometimes greater building height, because it delivers the potential for more profit on the same piece of property.
+Yes, builders want greater density and sometimes greater building height, because these measures deliver the potential for more profit on the same piece of property.
 However, it takes a lot of incentive for some developers to want to incorporate low-income or affordable housing into their development.

-So incentive zoning must be adopted only after considerable community dialogue, and dialogue specifically with developers, about what would be effective.
-Assign a specific land area where the incentive zoning will apply.
+So incentive zoning must be adopted only after considerable community dialogue about what would be acceptable, and dialogue specifically with developers, about what would be effective.
+Carefully tailor the specific land area where the incentive zoning will apply.

 You want developers to build something that actually will be occupied and prosperous, so don't be self-defeating in granting the incentive zoning.
 And obviously you don't want to overload the area's infrastructure.